For some of the best landscapes in the world, you must plan a New Zealand South Island road trip. Here’s how to plan a 10-day itinerary for one.

 Lake Tekapo- Shoreline Freedom Campsite

-This stunningly beauty spot is right on the shoreline of Lake Tekapo, just steps away from the most turquoise water you have ever seen.
-The camp spot is super secluded, with no facilities around to taint the pristine natural beauty, yet is still only a short drive away from the Lake Tekapo township.
+This stunningly beauty spot is right on the shoreline of Lake Tekapo.
+It’s just steps away from the most turquoise water you have ever seen.
+The camp spot is super secluded, with no facilities around to taint the pristine natural beauty.
+Don’t worry, though, it is still only a short drive away from the Lake Tekapo township.
 Prepare to have your breath taken away when you wake up in the morning and watch the sunrise over water!

 A short drive away from the campsite, you’ll find a turnoff to Mount John.
 For some reason you have to pay $5 to go up the mountain, but don’t let this put you off.
 Make your way up Mount John and head to the Astro Cafe for a coffee and some delicious baked goods with a view that is literally out of this world!